L0vd/chain-services/mainnets/gitopia/installation-guide/README.md

 ## Manual node setup
-If you want to setup Bonusblock fullnode manually follow the steps below
+If you want to setup Gitopia fullnode manually follow the steps below

 ### Update and upgrade
 ```